craigmiller160/db-backup-service/README.md

 sudo apt install -y postgresql-client
 ```

+## Running in Development

+Use IntelliJ to run the `Runner.java` file.

+## Deploying to Production

+First, an output directory needs to be configured on the local filesystem.
+The Kubernetes volume will point to `/opt/kubernetes/data/db-backup-service`, however that path should be symlinked so that it points to an external hard drive.
+That way the data is written to a place that will not be affected if the hard drive with the OS needs to be wiped/reinstalled.

+Now, fully build the application with `mvn clean package`.
+Then, run the `deploy.sh` script to deploy it to Kubernetes in production.

 ## Adding Databases/Schemas to Backup

 There is a file, `backup_config_prod.json`, in the root of the resources directory.
 Update this with the database/schema names and re-release to include it in the backup.